About The Yard Ramp Guy

 Sales were strong throughout the year.
 We continued to make internal improvements to be as efficient with running our business as our customers are when using our yard ramps.

 As we continued to optimize The Yard Ramp Guy website and marketing initiatives, we placed stronger emphasis on internal process flow and delegation of responsibilities throughout our trusted and more-than-capable team.
 All of this fine-tuning of our operation meant we improved yet again on the details of our customer service: a win-win situation for everyone involved.

 We hired a recent college graduate with a minor in Social Media (Yes!
 You can now major in Social Media — feeling old, are we?) to assist with triangulating both our social media exposure and our business-to-business connections.
 The goal: to increase our lead generation by engaging with our existing contacts and growing our already vast national network within yard ramp-relevant industries.

-Our man McCoy Fields, a Yard Ramp Guy licensee, continued to write probing blogs — sometimes related to our yard ramp world, sometimes not, but always interesting — along with his witty and novel use of Facebook and Twitter.
+Our man McCoy Fields, a Yard Ramp Guy licensee, continued to write probing blogs — sometimes related to our yard ramp world, sometimes not, yet always interesting — along with his witty and novel use of Facebook and Twitter.
 Week after week, our mention of McCoy through our own social media outlets brings in some of our most widely-read viewing.

 2017 – Going Steady

 It’s never quiet at The Yard Ramp Guy.
 That said, this year saw the team work steadily and with more professional polish, accumulating and gathering our collective experience into championing a smoother, better-oiled process.
-We absorbed all the national numbers—the lower unemployment rate, the heightened Business Confidence Index—then set them aside and kept doing what we’re trained to do.
+We absorbed all the national numbers — the lower unemployment rate, the heightened Business Confidence Index — then set them aside and kept doing what we’re trained to do.
 The results: growth.
 We deepened our partnerships, working strategically to build the business.

 2018 – The Measure of a (Jeff) Mann